rcarmo/toad/README.md

 ## Talk about Toad!

-Please **do** talk about Toad.
+Please **do** talk about Toad!
-You may your thoughts on social media, in addition to screenshots, and videos.
+Generating a buzz ahead of the first open release will be very benefitial.
-In fact, I'm happy if you do that.
+You may share your thoughts on social media, in addition to screenshots, and videos.
 But please only talk about features that have been implemented--I would like to keep some things under-wraps until the first public release.
 Understood that is a big vague.
 Feel free to ask if there is any doubt.